Nathanfeng/decentralized-charity-platform/README.md

 ## Technical Details

-This project was building using Next.js, React, Semantic-ui.
+This project was built using Next.js, React, Semantic-ui.

 ## Pre-requisitions